emilyriederer/website/content/post/convo-dbt/index.md

 output: hugodown::md_document
 title: "Embedding controlled vocabularies in data pipelines with dbt"
 subtitle: ""
-summary: "dbt supercharges SQL with Jinja templating, macros, and testing -- all of which can be customized to enforce data controlled vocabularies and their implied contracts"
+summary: "dbt supercharges SQL with Jinja templating, macros, and testing -- all of which can be customized to enforce controlled vocabularies and their implied contracts on a data model"
 authors: []
 tags: [data, sql]
 categories: [data, sql]